Classic or Historic Vehicles may be registered through the club in compliance to the rules by the TfNSW (see section 6 of the Constitution)

 6. The registrar will

-1. complete the right hand side of the declaration form which you require when you go to TfNSW to complete the registration.
+1. complete the right hand side of the declaration form(s)

-2. Keep the copies of the documents
+2. The registrar will keep copies of the documents he requires.

-Registration of Classic Vehicles
+Registration of Classic Vehicles through the club

 • The registrar can help you with the process.